True Story (film): Filming

 Principal photography began in March 2013 in Warwick, New York and New York City as well as some shots in Mexico City.
 Brad Pitt produced, along with several others, and Fox Searchlight Pictures distributed.

 Music

 Marco Beltrami was hired on July 18, 2014, to write the film's music.

 When Jill visits Longo in prison, she plays him a recording of "Se la mia morte brami" (If you desire my death), a madrigal by the Italian renaissance composer Carlo Gesualdo.
-She explains that despite its beauty, she can not hear it without remembering the facts of the composer's life: that Gesualdo murdered his wife, her lover, and their child.
+She explains that despite its beauty, she cannot hear it without remembering the facts of the composer's life: that Gesualdo murdered his wife, her lover, and their child.

 Release

 The film was originally scheduled for a limited theatrical release on April 10, 2015.
 That release date was delayed for one week in favor of a wide release.

 Reception

 True Story has received mixed reviews from critics.
 On Rotten Tomatoes, the film has a rating of 45%, based on 169 reviews, with an average rating of 5.44/10.
 The site's critical consensus reads: "James Franco and Jonah Hill make a watchable pair, but True Story loses their performances—and the viewer's interest—in a muddled movie that bungles its fact-based tale."
 On Metacritic, the film has a score of 50 out of 100, based on 40 critics, indicating "mixed or average reviews".